bads-tm-archive/SWINEExOpts/README.md

 # SWINEExOpts

 ## S.W.I.N.E.
-ExScript - Not yet ready
+ExScript - semi-ready
  Anyone can participate/contribute , you can add your name/info on places where it was strongly modified or added.
 ------------------------------------------------------------------------------------------------------------